Maintaing the gateway to the world

 Heathrow Airport is one of the busiest airports in the world and as London’s main airport, it is home to 86 international airlines serving over 180 destination in 90 countries, with more than 1300 daily aircraft movements and between 100,000 and 200,000 passengers moving throughg it's terminals every day.

-Heathrow Airport Limited (HAL) being as one the UK’s most significant construction industry clients, continually invest in the construction, refurbishment and repair of its infrastructure.
-Among its current major projects is the refurbishment of the short stay multi-storey car park in terminal 4, which was officially opened by His Royal Highness Prince Charles and Princess Diana on 1st April 1986.
+Heathrow Airport Limited (HAL) being one the UK’s most significant construction industry clients, continually invest in the construction, refurbishment and repair of its infrastructure.
+Among its current projects is the refurbishment of the short stay multi-storey car park at terminal 4, which was officially opened by His Royal Highness Prince Charles and Princess Diana on 1st April 1986.

-Whem HAL realised they had a problem, a tender was issued and CRL were successful in securing phases 1 & 2.
-CRL has now been working on Heathrow T4 Car Park for over three years and have just completed Phase 3 of the concrete repair and strengthening works on the car park.
+When HAL realised they had a problem, a tender was issued and CRL were successful in securing phases 1 & 2.
+CRL has now been working on Heathrow T4 Car Park for over three years and have just completed Phase 3 of the concrete repair and strengthening works on the structure.

 The scope of the works was mainly concrete repairs to the cross beam and columns of the car park.
 This includes propping, removal of the defective concrete by high pressure water jetting, grit blasting of the exposed reinforcement, placing formwork and re-instating the defective concrete using a Weber product.
 Other works carried out include the removal and reinstallation of movement joints within the car park.

 The works consisted of the following;